GSA/ckanext-geodatagov/README.md

 ### Customization

-The migration process from CKAN 2.3 (forked version) to CKAN 2.8 includes a significant reduction in custom code (and a large reduction in the time required to maintain this code).
-This new version of the catalog (called _Catalog-Next_) begins to use the official versions of:
-  - CKAN
-  - ckanext-harvest
-  - ckanext-spatial

-In this way of reducing custom code this extension should be reviewed.
-Some features should be removed or moved to the official community versions:
+Due to CKAN 2.3 and 2.8 migrations, some features should be removed or moved to the official community versions:
   - [Stop rolling up the extras](https://github.com/GSA/ckanext-geodatagov/issues/178)
   - [Move to the official search by geolocation](https://github.com/GSA/datagov-deploy/issues/2440) (probably sharing our version that has improvements)
   - Do a general analysis of this extension to detect other personalized functionalities that should be discontinued.